 - Payscale: Best compensation scenario builder

-All the salary research tools on our list offer at least some of their services for free.
+All the salary comparison websites on my list offer at least some of their services for free.
 These include access to salary ranges, salary views by job and location, and a search function for a single job by title and location.
 Reports are also available, and most options are downloadable.

 Best Salary Comparison Tools Compared